. | WHEN PORTUGUESE COLUMBUS LANDED IN CUBA, HE CALLED THE NATIVES "INDIANS,"

 The man that the world calls "Christopher Columbus" was born in the little village of Cuba, in south-central Portugal, around 1436.
 His real name was Salvador Fernandes Zarco.

-The village of Cuba, birthplace of
+The village of Cuba, Portugal, birthplace of "Christopher Columbus." |

 No authentic portrait of the man called Christopher Columbus exists.
 Even his many statues located throughout the world all have different faces.
 Most people like to see new faces but plastic surgery was not available back then.